 This approach migrates users seamlessly on their first login.
 Microsoft provides official guidance for implementing Just-in-Time password migration.

-- Bulk import users with a custom extension property (migration flag)
+- Set a custom extension property (migration flag) on each user account

-- If valid, migrate password to Entra External ID and clear migration flag
+NCA = 1flag - On successful validation, the password is migrated to Entra External ID and the migration flag is cleared

 - Subsequent logins authenticate directly against Entra External ID